shyambhat/InstagramKit/README.md

 Glad you asked.
 Check out the [open Issues](https://github.com/shyambhat/InstagramKit/issues?state=open) and jump right in.

-A note of thanks to [Patrick](https://github.com/ptwohig) and [Cristian](https://github.com/elkraneo) for their help on getting AFNetworking 2 in place.
+A note of thanks to [Patrick](https://github.com/ptwohig) for his help on getting AFNetworking 2 in place and structuring the repo better.

 ## License
 InstagramKit is released under the MIT license.
 See